Welcome ! Any question, request, suggestion? please do not hesitate to contact me :

 “If the eye was not sun like, the light of the sun it would not see.”
 Plotin and Goethe.

 This is my personal website dedicated to information topology.
-I am postdoc at INSERM in Marseille formerly at the Max Planck Institute for mathematic in the sciences and complex system institute ISC-PIF.
+I am data scientist Researcher at Median Technologies formerly at at INSERM in Marseille and in the Max Planck Institute for mathematic in the sciences and complex system institute ISC-PIF.
+The current aim of my work is to detect and classify cancer and other diseases on medical images by the mean of innovative Machine Learning and AI methods (based on information-probability geometry and topology).
+Those method are further optimised in order to run on "big data", such as severall hospital database and online detection.
 You will find resources on related topics, a presentation of my cursus, some advert for conferences.
+The content of this website does not engage my employer.

 Some stuff I participate in: